Find Affordable College Courses

 $7,470 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend John Jay College of Criminal Justice.
-The school came in at #5 on this year’s Best Value Sociology Schools in New York list.
-Located in the large city of New York, John Jay is a public college with a fairly large student population.
+You’ll be in good company if you decide to attend John Jay College of Criminal Justice.
+It ranked #5 on our 2023 Best Value Sociology Schools in New York list.
+Located in the city of New York, John Jay is a public college with a large student population.

-The average tuition and fees for an in-state undergraduate at John Jay are $7,470 a year.
+In-state tuition fees for undergraduate students at John Jay are $7,470 per year.

 Read More…